AI Use Cases/Logistics

 The AI Solution

-Revenue Institute builds a logistics-native AI bidding engine that integrates directly with your TMS (Oracle, MercuryGate, Blue Yonder), ELD networks, and programmatic ad platforms to optimize bids in real time against operational outcomes, not just engagement metrics.
+Revenue Institute builds a logistics-native marketing attribution engine that integrates directly with your TMS (Oracle, MercuryGate, Blue Yonder), ELD networks, and programmatic ad platforms to generate bid recommendations against operational outcomes, not just engagement metrics.
 The system ingests your actual dispatch data - driver tenure, load acceptance rates, OTDR performance by carrier origin, shipper contract value, claims history - and maps it backward to the ad placements, keywords, and audience segments that sourced each carrier or shipper.
-It then recalibrates your programmatic bids across load boards, freight exchanges, and carrier networks to favor high-intent, high-fit placements while suppressing spend on channels that historically deliver low-quality operators or price-sensitive shippers.
+It then recommends recalibrating your programmatic bids across load boards, freight exchanges, and carrier networks to favor high-intent, high-fit placements while suppressing spend on channels that historically deliver low-quality operators or price-sensitive shippers.

 Automated Workflow Execution

-For your marketing team, this means you move from manual bid adjustments and gut-feel budget allocation to an automated system that continuously learns which ad creatives, messaging angles, and placements resonate with drivers who stick around and shippers who honor contracts.
-You still own strategy - campaign themes, audience segments, brand positioning - but the system handles the granular work: bid timing across dayparts, geographic lane prioritization, audience lookalike refinement, and budget reallocation.
+For your marketing team, this means you move from manual bid adjustments and gut-feel budget allocation to a system that continuously learns which ad creatives, messaging angles, and placements resonate with drivers who stick around and shippers who honor contracts, and surfaces that as a ranked action list.
+You still own strategy - campaign themes, audience segments, brand positioning - and you apply the granular recommendations directly in each platform: bid timing across dayparts, geographic lane prioritization, audience lookalike refinement, and budget reallocation.
 Your marketing ops person no longer spends 15 hours a week in spreadsheets; instead, they review weekly performance summaries, approve major strategy shifts, and focus on creative testing and market positioning.

 A Systems-Level Fix

-This is not a bidding optimization layer bolted onto a generic DSP.
+This is not a reporting layer bolted onto a generic DSP.
 It's a systems-level rebuild of how your marketing data flows into and out of your operational infrastructure.
 The engine treats your TMS, ELD, and EDI networks as the source of truth, not your ad platform dashboards.
-That architectural difference is why it works: you're optimizing for real business outcomes - driver retention, shipper contract profitability, dock-to-stock efficiency - not platform-native metrics that don't correlate to your P&L.
+That architectural difference is why it works: recommendations are built on real business outcomes - driver retention, shipper contract profitability, dock-to-stock efficiency - not platform-native metrics that don't correlate to your P&L.

 How It Works